ModamerXD/-ITNE352-Project-Group-B11-/README.md

-**f.Requirements**
+-**f.Requirements**
- need Python 3.8 or higher installed
+-**need Python 3.8 or higher installed:**

 -python packages-
-socket
+- 'socket'
-threading
+-'threading'
-requests
+-'requests'
-json
+-'json'
-os
+-'os'
-tkinter or tk
+-'tkinter or tk'
-you must have a NewsAPI API key.
-You can get it by creating an account on NewsAPI.
+-'you must have a NewsAPI API key.
+You can get it by creating an account on NewsAPI.'

 **g.how to run**